 Review and road test of the Toyota C-HR

 Toyota's C-HR is one of the trendiest compact Crossover model choices you can make.
-Is it also one of the best?
-Jonathan Crouch decides.
+Now it's been improved.
+Jonathan Crouch takes a look.

 Ten Second Review of the Toyota C-HR

-Toyota aims to bring something fresh to the growing compact Crossover segment with its C-HR.
-Here, concept car looks are matched to proven mechanicals that include a hybrid powerplant.
+Toyota aimed to bring something fresh to the growing compact Crossover segment with its C-HR - and did.
+Here, concept car looks are matched to proven mechanicals that now offer buyers a choice of hybrid powerplants.
 If you're thinking of buying something Qashqai-sized in this class or one of the trendier compact models, then this fashionable contender could be exactly what you're looking for.

 What if you want a fashionable little Crossover - say, something like a Nissan Juke?
 If that's the case, you may have been a little put off by the cramped interior and rather average build quality you get with models of that sort.
 So what if another brand were able to offer you a contender that was even trendier, better made, more efficient and not that much more expensive?
 You'd be interested wouldn't you?
 Well that's apparently exactly what's being offered here in the form of Toyota's C-HR.